ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Link: https://support.microsoft.com/en-us/help/3147012/fix-large-disk-checkpoint-usage-occurs-for-an-in-memory-optimized-filegroup-during-heavy-non-in-memory-workloads

+**Trace Flag: 9939**<br />
+Function: Disables merge/recompress during columnstore index reorganization.
+In SQL Server 2016, when a columnstore index is reorganized, there is new functionality to automatically merge any small compressed rowgroups into larger compressed rowgroups, as well as recompressing any rowgroups that have a large number of deleted rows.
+**Note: Trace flag 10204 does not apply to columnstore indexes which are created on memory-optimized tables.**
+Link: [MSDN ms188396]
+Scope: global or session

 **Trace Flag: 9989**<br />
 Function: In CTP2, enabled functionality for reading in-memory tables on a readable secondary<br />
 Link: https://connect.microsoft.com/SQLServer/feedback/details/795360/secondary-db-gets-suspect-when-i-add-in-memory-table-to-db-which-is-part-of-alwayson-availability-group